Rep. Zack Hawkins Talks Supporting NC Universities Through Sports Betting: Exclusive Lineups Interview

 Hawkins and his constituents found a need to be filled here.
 And here’s how they did it:

-Later in March, an amendment was made to the original bill that saw the University of North Carolina at Greensboro, University of North Carolina at Wilmington, and Western Carolina University get added to the list of beneficiaries.
+Later in March, an amendment was made to the original bill that saw the University of North Carolina at Greensboro, the University of North Carolina at Wilmington, and Western Carolina University get added to the list of beneficiaries.

-“300,000 for them is not necessarily a drop in the bucket but it’s not a game changer either,” Hawkins said.
+“300,000 for them is not necessarily a drop in the bucket, but it’s not a game changer either,” Hawkins said.
 “When you start talking about over a million, that gets on their radar.”

-“It was a real opportunity to find a way to help them in a very specific way that could enhance student experience, could [provide] budget release, and it’s one less thing that they now have to think about as it relates to financial constraints,” Hawkins said.
+“It was a real opportunity to find a way to help them in a very specific way that could enhance the student experience, could [provide] budget release, and it’s one less thing that they now have to think about as it relates to financial constraints,” Hawkins said.

 In terms of the sports betting landscape, Hawkins predicts that the state will have “a decent amount of college bets but that the lion’s share will be professional team betting.”